euphonie/study-notes/Engineering Tools/AI ML/Python/AI ML.md

 seq_len = 200
 # make a 0s matrix of #reviews x seq_len
 features = np.zeros( (len(reviews, seq_len), dtype=int)
+# populate each row with the contents of each review
+# populate the last segment (size len(row)) of the 0s array with the
+#contents of the len(row) from the current review
 for i, row in enumerate(reviews_ints):
 	features[i, -len(row):] = np.array(row)[:seq_len]
 ```